-But consuming too much sugar leads to type-II diabetes and obesity (though overeating will make you fat even if you aren’t consuming many carbs).
-Too much sugar also results in an increase in advanced glycation end products, and so in skin damage and a greater risk of cancer and cardiovascular disease.
+We already discussed that body fatness is the main driver of type-II diabetes and obesity.
+But sugar can contribute to overeating.
+And, too much sugar also results in an increase in advanced glycation end products, and so in skin damage and a greater risk of cancer and cardiovascular disease.

 There is no evidence that eating fruit, even in high amounts, will harm your health.

 Unlike fruit juices, whole fruits are filling.
 Apples, though solid, are 10% sugar … and 85% water; that alone makes them very hard to overeat.
 In addition, recent studies show that whole fruits may help regulate blood sugar.

 - 100 calories/day if you’re a woman (about six teaspoons, or 25 g);

 - 150 calories/day if you’re a man (about nine teaspoons, or 36 g)

 That’s the equivalent of about 1 full-sized Snickers bar or about 7-8 Oreo cookies.

 That’s not to say you should add Snickers or Oreos to your daily eating plan.
 The example simply illustrates the safe, maximum amount you can have each day.

 While the average consumption of sugar in the United States may be decreasing, it’s still way too high.